brookec123/portfolioWebsite/README.md

 # My Portfolio Website

 This is my personal portfolio website, where I showcase my work and share information about myself.
-The website is built using HTML, CSS, and JavaScript, and is hosted using GitHub Pages.
+The website is built using HTML, CSS, and JavaScript, and is hosted using Hostinger.

 ## Table of Contents